 CBEST/CREST STAR Intelligence-Led Penetration Testing

 GDS is a member of the CREST panel of vendors able to deliver Simulated Target Attack & Response (STAR) intelligence-led penetration testing for Financial Services organizations in line with the requirements of the Bank of England for the CBEST scheme.

 CBEST is a framework to deliver controlled, bespoke, intelligence-led cyber security tests.
 The tests replicate behaviours of threat actors, assessed by the UK Government and commercial intelligence providers as posing a genuine threat to systemically important financial institutions.

-CBEST differs from other security testing currently undertaken by the financial services sector because it is threat intelligence based, is less constrained and focuses on the more sophisticated and persistent attacks on critical systems and essential services.
+CBEST and CREST STAR testing differ from other security testing currently undertaken by the financial services sector because it is threat intelligence based, is less constrained and focuses on the more sophisticated and persistent attacks on critical systems and essential services.
 This provides an holistic assessment of a financial services or infrastructure provider’s cyber capabilities by testing people, processes and technology in a single test which will be less time constrained than traditional penetration testing.

 CBEST and CREST STAR tests emulate real-world attacks through risk managed, open scope testing - allowing simulation of real world attacks that are not constrained by a requirement to target a single IT system.
-All CBEST tests should progress through the following steps in order.
+All CBEST and CREST STAR tests should progress through the following steps in order.
 The activities performed and the amount of time spent on each step will vary depending on the nature of the test.
 This will be defined by the scope and agreed prior to testing, and should include considerations of the target organization’s industry and likely threat actors.
 Given the nature of this type of testing and the critical nature of the systems and environments being tested, detailed risk assessment and risk management activities are also included.
 As part of a CBEST/CREST STAR activity, the following methodology will be adopted for the execution:

 Reconnaissance — Background information is gathered on and from the target organization.
 An example of this is obtaining public information from the Internet about the target organization, establishing the potential attack surface of the target or identifying possible target user information.
 Under CBEST this will be conducted by approved cyber threat intelligence providers.